A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning

-The main contributions are summarized as follows.
+Main contributions of our work are summarized as follows.
 (1) We propose CLIP-Fed, the first VLP-guided FL backdoor defense framework, which uses the cross-modal representation capabilities of VLPs to mitigate backdoor attacks.
 CLIP-Fed combines pre-aggregation model clustering and post-aggregation backdoor purification to jointly enhance defense robustness, reducing dependence on homogeneous client data distributions.
-(2) To correct class prototype deviations induced by backdoor samples, we propose a semantically supervised global model rectification method using CLIP, which employs a prototype contrastive loss and Kullback-Leibler (KL) divergence to align the global model features with CLIP's embeddings in an enhanced dataset, thereby eliminating correlations between backdoor triggers and target labels.
+(2) To correct class prototype deviations induced by backdoor samples, we propose a semantically supervised global model rectification method via CLIP, which employs a prototype contrastive loss and Kullback-Leibler (KL) divergence to align global model features with CLIP's embeddings in an enhanced dataset, thereby eliminating correlations between backdoor triggers and target labels.
 (3) Extensive evaluations on three datasets and four backdoor attack types demonstrate CLIP-Fed's superiority.
-Compared to state-of-the-art methods, CLIP-Fed achieves an average reduction in ASR, {\em i.e.}, 2.03\% on CIFAR-10 and 1.35\% on CIFAR-10-LT, while improving average MA by 7.92\% and 0.48\%, respectively.
-Additionally, CLIP-Fed maintains client-side efficiency without extra computational overhead beyond local training.
+Compared to existing methods, CLIP-Fed achieves an average reduction in ASR, {\em i.e.}, 2.03\% on CIFAR-10 and 1.35\% on CIFAR-10-LT, while improving the average MA by 7.92\% and 0.48\%, respectively.
+CLIP-Fed maintains client-side efficiency without extra computational overhead beyond local training.